siderolabs/talos/website/content/v1.12/reference/cli.md

       --extra-disks-drivers strings              driver for each extra disk (virtio, ide, ahci, scsi, nvme, megaraid) --extra-disks-size int                     default limit on disk size in MB (each VM) (default 5120) --extra-uefi-search-paths strings          additional search paths for UEFI firmware (only applies when UEFI is enabled)
-  -h, --help                                     help for create
+  -h, --help                                     help for dev
       --image-cache-path string                  path to image cache
       --image-cache-port uint16                  port on which to serve image cache (default 5000) --image-cache-tls-cert-file string         path to image cache TLS cert